-Fire prevention services are provided to the residents and visitors of Zion through the Fire Prevention Bureau overseen by the Fire Chief who also serves as the Fire Marshal.
+Fire prevention services are provided to the residents and visitors of Zion through the Fire Prevention Bureau overseen by the Fire Chief, who also serves as the Fire Marshal.
+The shift commanders are responsible for conducting the majority of the daily inspections with shift personnel assisting as needed.
 Nearly everyone who lives in, works in, or visits Zion is positively impacted by the bureau's services.
-All places of employment and multi-family residential buildings with greater than 3 units are inspected by the bureau.
-The Bureau is also responsible for inspections on all new construction, for certificates of occupancy, plan reviews, fire systems testing as well as general code compliance.
-Inspections and plan reviews are conducted by on-duty personnel as part of their shift responsibilities.
+There are approximately 500 businesses, excluding residential occupancies, that we attempt to inspect each year.
+The Zion Building Department, under the Rental Inspection Program, is now responsible for the inspection of multi-family residential buildings with greater than 3 units.
+Additionally, the Bureau is responsible for inspections on all new construction, for certificates of occupancy, plan reviews, fire systems testing as well as general code compliance.